dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 >**NOTE:** This does not install anything, it downloads the prerequisites
 >into the `output` folder.

+>KNOWN ISSUE: There are currently an known issue with this task when
+>moving between local DSC repositories.
+If you have resolved dependencies
+>in one repository, then move to a second repository and resolve dependencies
+>all dependencies do not download (the module PowerShell-Yaml).
+This is
+>because the module is already imported into the session.
+To workaround
+>this make sure to open each new local DSC repository in a separate PowerShell
+>session.

 #### Build module

 This builds the module after which tests can be run on the built